Skip to main content

 Agent/self files (content describes the agent):

-• SOUL.md, AGENTS.md, TOOLS.md, BOOTSTRAP.md, HEARTBEAT.md
+• SOUL.md, AGENTS.md, TOOLS.md, BOOTSTRAP.md

 Upload to Honcho